Shubhamx18/linux-for-devops/Day-3/03-linux-navigation-commands.md

 ---

 ## 🔙 `cd -` — Return to Previous Directory
-Switches back to your last location.
+Switches back to the last visited directory.

 ```bash
 cd -